Commands

 • --no-cache: Disables Poetry source caches.

 • --directory=DIRECTORY (-C): The working directory for the Poetry command (defaults to the current working directory).
+All command-line arguments will be resolved relative to the given directory.

 new #